 *Special Promotional Offer- $10 Off (Code: GO2TRAINING)*

-This Sunday Webinar Series offers 4 continuing education contact hours and will be held over 2-sessions: Sunday, March 11th and Sunday, March 18th, 2018 (11:30 AM – 1:45 PM, on both days).
+This lunchtime webinar series offers 4 continuing education contact hours and is held over 2-sessions: Wednesday, April 19th and Wednesday, April 26th of 2017 (11:30 AM – 1:45 PM, on both days).
 NYSED Social Work Board Approved Certificate will be awarded upon completing both sessions.

-Oppression Theories provide a framework for understanding power and privilege and the intersectionality of class, race, gender, self and group identity within the context of social work practice.
-Reflective exercise will be offered such that participants can begin to explore personal biases and stereotypes that can affect the understanding of human behavior and dynamic in the practitioner-client relationship.
-Readings from Paulo Freire’s (Pedagogy of the Oppressed), Molefi Asante’s (Afrocentric Idea), and Michelle Alexander’s (The New Jim Crow) will be introduced as a framework for understanding oppression on a systemic level (macro) and in the context on the practitioner-client relationship (micro).
+Oppression Theories: One Cannot Resolve What Is Not Acknowledged provide a framework for understanding power and privilege and the intersectionality of class, race, gender, self and group identity within the context of social work practice.
+Reflective exercise will be offered such that participants can begin to explore personal biases and stereotypes that can affect the understanding of human behavior and dynamics in the practitioner-client relationship.
+Research from Paulo Freire’s (Pedagogy of the Oppressed), Molefi Asante’s (Afrocentric Idea), and Michelle Alexander’s (The New Jim Crow) will be introduced as a framework for understanding oppression on a systemic level (macro) and in the context on the practitioner-client relationship (micro).

 Trélan Nicole Holder, MS, LCSW, is a skilled psychotherapist with extensive years of counseling experience in mental health and human services.
 Trélan attained her Bachelor of Science Degree in Psychology from Clark University, her Master of Science Degree in Social Work from Columbia University, and a Certificate in Bioethics and Medical Humanities from Albert Einstein College of Medicine and Cardozo Law School.
 Additionally, her clinical pursuits include: postgraduate psychodynamic psychotherapy training at the NYU Institute for Psycho-analytic Education.
 Trélan is an Adjunct Lecturer at Columbia University School of Social Work and the Silberman School of Social Work at Hunter College.